angr/angr-doc/docs/faq.md

 # FAQ

-This is a collection of commonly-asked "how do I do X?" questions, for those too lazy to read this whole document.
+This is a collection of commonly-asked "how do I do X?" questions and other general questions about angr, for those too lazy to read this whole document.

 ## How do I load a binary?